bimo-mure/seafood-wave/README.md

 1. **Ordering without Login:** Users can browse the menu and place food orders without the need to create an account or log in.

 2. **Order Tracking:** Users can check the status of their orders using a unique order ID.
-This feature provides real-time updates on the preparation and delivery status.

-3. **Shopping Cart:** Add your favorite dishes to the cart and review your selection before placing an order.
+3. **Food Cart:** Add your dishes to the cart and review your selection before placing an order.

 4. **Geocoding Integration:** The app integrates with geocoding services to enhance the user experience.
 Location-based features ensure accurate delivery and provide users with relevant information based on their geographical context.